Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 #### Verifying your Claim

-After you make an on-chain claim for KSM, your balance should be updated on AXIASolar-JS Apps immediately.
+After you make an on-chain claim for LUNAR, your balance should be updated on AXIASolar-JS Apps immediately.

 Having trouble?
-Send an email to [support@axiasolar.network](mailto:support@axiasolar.network).
+Send an email to [support@axiacoin.network](mailto:support@axiacoin.network).

 ### Third Party Claims Processes

-**We do not recommend using a third-party app or process to perform your claim or acquire KSM.**
+**We do not recommend using a third-party app or process to perform your claim or acquire LUNAR.**

 Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
 Manually specifying your transaction data, as